19hours/sg-statutes/Acts/Air Navigation Act.md

 (c) the aircraft to which the agreement or amendment relates;

-(d) the functions of the State of Registry in respect of the aircraft that are transferred under the agreement or amendment; and
+(d) the functions of the State of Registry in respect of the aircraft that are transferred under the agreement or amendment;

 (e) the provisions of this Act that are stated in the agreement or amendment to be related to the functions.

+[10/2014]

 (5) If an 83bisagreement has ceased to be in force, the Authority shall, as soon as practicable, publish in theGazette, a notice setting out particulars of that cessation.

+[10/2014]

 (6) For the avoidance of doubt, any reference in this section to the Act includes a reference to any aviation safety subsidiary legislation.

-[Act 10 of 2014 wef 01/04/2014]
+[10/2014]

 ### Exemption of state aircraft, etc.